 BRIDGEWATER, NJ – Collectors can own a unique piece of New York Yankees history if they attend Joe Bodnar’s Sports Memorabilia Auction this weekend and are willing to dig deep in to their pockets.
+You can also get useful information regarding in online casinos, all you have to do is click see more and you just have to enjoy reading!

 A pair of cleats worn by former New York Yankees relief pitcher Sparky Lyle in the early 1970s will be sold during Bodnar’s auction at TD Bank Ballpark Sunday, July 29 following the Patriots 5:05 p.m. game against the Road Warriors.